 What is commitment phobia?

 Commitment phobia, also known as fear of abandonment or separation anxiety, is a phobia of becoming close to people or making long-term relationship commitments.
 The anxiety of the unknown is normal, but those who suffer from commitment phobia often extend this fear to other aspects of their lives.
 It can manifest itself in a variety of ways, not only in romantic relationships but also in deep friendships.

 When committed to someone the constant fear of being abandoned is present.
 We all have emotional needs.
 When those needs are not met, you may feel unappreciated, unloved, and neglected.
 You can feel very much alone, even when you are in a relationship with someone physically present.

 Fear of abandonment can also come with separation anxiety disorder, borderline personality disorder, and avoidant personality disorder.

 7 Commitment phobia signs.

-1. Wanting to impress everyone you meet You are the ultimate people pleaser.
+1. Wanting to impress everyone you meet You are the ultimate people-pleaser.
 You do not want to take any chances that someone won’t like you.
 You go out of your way to help others to avoid making people upset with you.
-This can manifest into a low sense of self-worth, which brings us to the next point.
+This can manifest in a low sense of self-worth, which brings us to the next point.